 - ツ - つ - TSU

 The real confusion starts when we try to differentiate シ from ツ and ソ from ン.
-Although we talk a little about the differences between the traits, you are probably still totally lost.
+Although we talked a little about the differences between the traits, you are probably still completely lost.

-There are some tips that we can apply to prevent this from happening, it is interesting to analyze that these 5 katakana look a lot like their 5 hiragana.
-(How?
-What the hell?
-Where?)
-The last video we left at the end of the article will explain in detail how this is possible.
+There are some tips that we can apply to prevent this from happening, it is interesting to analyze that these 5 katakana look a lot like your 5 hiragana. (how? what the hell? where?)
+The last video we leave at the end of the article will explain in detail how this is possible.
 You may also have noticed this in the image at the beginning of the article.

 You can also think of these 5 katakana as follows:

-- シ - shi it's a girl looking at tsu's eyes
+- シ - Shi is a girl looking at Tsu's eyes

-- ツ – tsu it's a boy looking away
+- ツ – tsu is a boy looking down

-The 2 videos below show the differences between シ and ツ / ソ and ン, and give tips on how you memorize them.
+The 2 videos below show the differences between シ and ツ / ソ and ン, and give tips on how to memorize them.